 Welcome to the Sociology and Social Work Department.
 Since you are here, it is safe to assume that you are interested in pursuing our sociology degree online (the social work degree cannot be completed online).
 However, in case you are still unsure about this whole web-based learning experience, here is a link to FHSU's Virtual College that will provide you with an overview of distance learning: How to get started.

 Here are some links that show the courses that we teach: Sociology Courses and Social Work Courses.
 Click here for a document outlining the BA Degree in Sociology: BA degree program.
-(NOTE: The social work (BSW) degree cannot be completed online but some courses are offered online.)

 Courses taught through the Virtual College by Sociology and Social Work Department faculty members employ Blackboard technology.
 So, as one of our students, you must know how to logon onto and navigate around in Blackboard (see below).
 In addition, students must have an active email account (see below), and have the materials for the course before the semester begins (see below, too!).

 Our faculty work very hard to provide as much information as possible in their syllabi to help you feel comfortable about your distance learning experience and to get through the course in the time allowed.
 Generic syllabi (with emphasis on GENERIC - i.e., not intended for actual use during a specific semester) are also presented here: Generic Syllabi.
 Feel free to check out the generic syllabi, but be sure to read the semester-specific syllabus for your class once the semester begins.
 Depending upon your professor, your semester-specific syllabus might be provided in .pdf format in a link on the relevant Blackboard site, within the web pages of the site itself, and/or in an email sent to you.
 We have tried telepathy with limited success.
 However, most of the semester-specific syllabi will not be ready until just before the semester begins - just like in a real class!
 So, read those syllabi when you have access to them!